mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/button.rst

 .. code-block:: yaml

-    title:        # Title
+    title:        # title
-    tooltip:      # Tooltip
+    tooltip:      # text to use as tooltip
-    icon: ~       # Icon CSS class to use
+    icon: ~       # icon CSS class to use
-    label: true   # true/false Icon label to use
+    label: true   # false/true to label the button, default is true
-    target: ~     # Title (Id) of target element
+    target: ~     # title (Id) of target element
-    click:        # Refer to a website or script like http://mapbender3.org
+    click:        # refer to a website or script like http://mapbender3.org
-    group: ~      # Group to put the button into.
+    group: ~      # group to put the button into.
 Only one button per group can be active
     action: ~     # method of target to call when button is activated
     deactivate: ~ # method of target to call when button is deactivated